 Millions of women walk through life with deep emotional pain.
 Trapped in loneliness, feeling hopeless, helpless and worthless they act out in unhealthy behaviors.

-These unhealthy behaviors can take many forms: a runaway fantasy life fed by romance novels or erotica; relationship addiction; physical or sexual abuse; sexual addiction; pornography addiction; unwanted same sex attraction; drug and alcohol abuse; eating disorders; compulsive spending; gambling, self-injury, etc…
+These unhealthy behaviors can take many forms: a runaway fantasy life fed by romance novels or erotica; relationship addiction; physical or sexual abuse; sexual addiction; pornography addiction; sexual identity, unwanted same sex attraction; drug and alcohol abuse; eating disorders; compulsive spending; gambling, violence, self-injury, etc…

 Yes, it can be complicated.
 I know because I have struggled most of my life with everything on this list in one form or another.
 Because of deep shame, embarrassment, potential judgement and criticism, women rarely open up to anyone personally.
 It’s my hope to provide a place where they can find the help and acceptance they so desperately crave, so they can know they aren’t alone in their shame and suffering.
 It’s my prayer that you can find healing on these pages.

 In 2008, the early years of my recovery, I began writing my blog as a personal journal that could also help other women who were struggling with various life issues.
 Over time my topics have evolved as I have read many books, discovered more about myself, grown in my recovery and my walk with the Lord.